|Posted by itiswhatitiscleaning on November 1, 2020 at 3:00 PM|

-Rubbing Alcohol, found on you’re the shelf of your local grocery story or pharmacy, can be purchased for $2-$6 per bottle and used for more tips than we have time to discuss in one blog so we will be delivering these tips over the course of the next few weeks to give you time to absorb all the information.
+Rubbing Alcohol, found on you’re the shelf of your local grocery story or pharmacy, can be purchased for $2-$6 per bottle and used for more tips than we have time to discuss in one blog.

 Here we go….

-- Tip #1: Defrost you windows!
+- Tip #1: Defrost your windows!
 Old man winter is here, do your windows frost up?
-Wash them with a solution of ½ cup rubbing alcohol to 1 quart (1 liter) water to PREVENT frost.
+Wash them with a solution of ½ cup rubbing alcohol to 1-quart (1 liter) water to PREVENT frost.
 Polish the windows with newspaper to make them shine after you apply the solution to make them shine.

 - Tip # 3: Put an end to RING AROUND THE COLLAR.
 Prevent collar stains on your shirts by wiping rubbing alcohol on your collar in the morning before you dress.